 Off-season transactions include the addition of outfielder Yoenis Cespedes in a trade with Boston in exchange for RHP Rick Porcello.
 RHP Alfredo Simon, a 2014 All-Star, was acquired from Cincinnati in exchange for a pair of prospects.
 Additionally, Alan Trammell returned to the Tigers as a special assistant to general manager Dave Dombrowski.

 The Tigers' pitching staff suffered quite a blow on January 19, 2015, when 2013 Cy Young Award winner Max Scherzer signed a huge contract with the Washington Nationals.
 This is not good, just in case you were wondering.
-He went on to pitch two no-hitters for the Nats in 2015, the first time a pitcher has done so since Virgil Trucks in 1952.
-The second no-hitter, which missed being a perfect game by a defensive error, has been heralded as one of the most dominant pitching performances in baseball history—Scherzer struck out 17 during that game and allowed no walks or hit batsmen.
+He went on to pitch two no-hitters for the Nats in 2015, the first time a pitcher has done so since, incidentally, Tigers pitcher Virgil Trucks in 1952.
+The second no-hitter, which missed being a perfect game because of a defensive error, has been heralded as one of the most dominant pitching performances in baseball history—Scherzer struck out 17 during that game and allowed no walks or hit batsmen.

 A few more words on the subject of the Tigers' pitching staff: for the past ten years, Detroit's pitching rotation was regarded as one of the best in the league, but at the same time, their bullpen was regarded very poorly.
 This one issue has blown so many opportunities for the team; they just can't seem to find reliable relief pitchers to sign or trade for.
 Not that they haven't tried—Jose Valverde was great for a season and a half before his pitching mechanics imploded; long-time Tigers nemesis closer Joe Nathan was signed to a two-year contract before the 2014 season and had an absolutely terrible year, losing his role as the closer less than halfway into the season.
 He spent all but one game of the 2015 season on the disabled list.
 After the 2015 season, the team declined its contract option on Nathan, whose career is probably over due to his age (41) and constant injuries.
 The rest of the bullpen has consisted of a whole lot of no-names, wash-ups, rookies and once-great pitchers who completely melted down, almost none of whom have been effective.
 One of the spare-parts players picked up in a mid-season trade, Alex Wilson, turned out to be a reliable and dominant relief pitcher and, after then-closer Joakim Soria was traded at the deadline, he assumed the closer's role.
 Barring a significant trade or free agent signing with the Tigers for 2016 and beyond, he'll probably remain the closer unless he, too, falls to pieces after a while.
 That seems to be the fate for nearly every Tigers closer over the past ten years, other than Valverde's outstanding 2011 season, which is an anomaly because of Tigers Closer Meltdown Syndrome.
 It's sort of the same situation here as it is with the Detroit Red Wings and their goalies, who have all been spectacular for long stretches, then crumble, are booed, ask for a trade or are released outright before the next star goalie joins the team.